keithro/pickup-client/planning/notes.md

 # Todo
+- Add comments
+- Add tooltip to "going" list or/and add going list to EventInfo
+-
 - Restrict access to pages with if (!user) { ...redirect to login }?
 - Delete old Login and Register components
 - Nav only needs 'Logout' and 'Profile'

+## Done
+- Fix "like" heart

 ## Live Urls
 [Pick-up App](http://www.keithrodriguez.me/pickup-client/)
 [Pick-up API](https://pick-up-api.herokuapp.com)

 ### Interesting Code or things I learned
-Mongoose: exclue fields returned from search with .select('-field_name')
+Mongoose: exclude fields returned from search with .select('-field_name')